* Time Warner Cable, Fox deadlocked on retransmission fees

-NEW YORK, Dec 31 (Reuters) - About 13 million Time Warner Cable Inc TWC.N subscribers will lose Fox programming at midnight unless the cable service provider reaches a last-minute deal to pay News Corp (NWSA.O) fees to broadcast the network’s shows.
+NEW YORK, Dec 31 (Reuters) - About 13 million Time Warner Cable Inc TWC.N subscribers were to lose most Fox programming at midnight on Thursday unless the cable service provider reached a last-minute deal to pay fees to News Corp NWSA.O to broadcast the shows.

-Talks continued on Thursday, having heated up as the deadline approached, but the two sides were deadlocked on some key points, according to a person familiar with the negotiations who spoke on condition of anonymity.
+Talks heated up as the deadline approached but the two sides were deadlocked on some key points, according to a person familiar with the negotiations who spoke on condition of anonymity.

-News Corp wants Time Warner Cable to pay $1 per subscriber per month for the right to carry Fox Networks’ free-to-air broadcast shows such as “American Idol,” “The Simpsons” and “House,” as well as sports programming like college and NFL football games.
+News Corp, which owns Fox, wants Time Warner Cable to pay $1 per subscriber per month for the right to carry Fox Networks’ free-to-air broadcast shows such as “American Idol,” “The Simpsons” and “House,” as well as sports programming like NFL and college football games.

-But Time Warner Cable has balked at the so-called retransmission fee.
-Its executives privately point to deals with smaller affiliate TV broadcasters at around 20-25 cents a subscriber.
+Time Warner Cable has balked at the so-called retransmission fee.
+Its executives privately point to deals with smaller affiliate TV broadcasters at about 20-25 cents a subscriber.

-While $1 per subscriber does not sound like much, Time Warner Cable is wary of setting a precedent.
-Besides Fox, the other three major U.S. broadcast networks -- CBS Corp’s (CBS.N) CBS, Walt Disney Co’s (DIS.N) ABC and General Electric Co’s (GE.N) NBC -- will all be pushing to be paid cash per subscriber as their advertising-reliant business suffers.
+Time Warner Cable is wary of setting a precedent.
+Besides Fox, the other three major U.S. broadcast networks -- CBS Corp's CBS.N CBS, Walt Disney Co's DIS.N ABC and General Electric Co's GE.N NBC -- will all be pushing to be paid cash per subscriber as their advertising-reliant business suffers.

-CBS, the No. 1 U.S. broadcast network, has talked about getting paid around 50 cents a subscriber.
+CBS, the No. 1 U.S. broadcast network, has talked about getting paid about 50 cents a subscriber.